nemac/climate-explorer/README.md

 }
 ```

 The weight attribute is used to limit the number of stations that appear at given zoom levels.
-The application is currently configered with the following weights:
+The application is currently configured with the following weights:

 1. Appears at all zoom levels
 2. Appears at a zoom level of 6 or higher